SwingGuy1024/Blog/Exception Antipatterns.md

 These are examples of poor handling of exceptions, all taken from actual production code.
 Exceptions are often an overlooked issue.
 Developers will go into a task with a clear idea of how to solve a particular problem, but won't have a clear idea of how to respond if something goes wrong.
 So, on a multi-person team, often each developer will follow a different approach, so a project will follow many different philosophies for how to handle exceptions.

 Many developers are under the impression that one mark of a good developer is in knowing when to catch Exceptions.
 They catch all sorts of Exceptions, to make sure nothing can go wrong.
 But this produces a lot of code bloat, and seriously complicates the code.
 It often hides bugs instead of exposing them so they can be fixed.
-The mark of a good developer isn't in knowing when to catch an Exception, it's in knowing when to throw one.
+When it comes to Exceptions, the mark of a good developer isn't knowing when to catch one, it's knowing when to throw one.

 If you're not clear on how to handle exceptional cases, Here are some guidlines.